morales-francisco/Dashboards/README.md

 In this section you will find the different dashboards that I created.

-I used Power BI and Tableua to perform the dashboards.
+I used Power BI and Tableau to perform the dashboards.

 The dashboards I have been working on so far are the following:

+-